 - 1. Contact University Police upon observing or becoming aware of a suicide attempt.
 Give the location of the individual's condition to the police officer/dispatcher. - 2.
 Follow the directions as given by the officer/dispatcher. - 3.
 University Police, upon notification of a suicide attempt, will take action(s) as appropriate to: - a.
 Instruct the caller what to do. - b.
 Dispatch officer(s) to the scene. - c.
 Contact ambulance/medical facility. - d.
-Contact University administrators: - 1) University Counseling Center person on call - 2) Contact the Assistant Vice President for Student Affairs - 3) Division for Student Affairs will notify the subject's parents, significant other, or legal guardian.
+Contact University administrators: - 1) University Counseling Center person on call - 2) Contact the Dean of Students - 3) Division for Student Affairs will notify the subject's parents, significant other, or legal guardian.